hei-school/the-maestro-project-social-media/readme.md

 ## Features

-- **Facebook profile login: Authentification with a provided facebook profile**
+- **Facebook profile login**: Authentification with a provided facebook profile
-- **Post Discovery:  View all posts from the target profile to gain insights into their social media activity**
+- **Post Discovery**:  View all posts from the target profile to gain insights into their social media activity
-- **Reaction Analysis: Analyze reactions on each post comprehensively to understand audience engagement.**
+- **Reaction Analysis**: Analyze reactions on each post comprehensively to understand audience engagement.
-- **Sentiment Feedback: Provide sentiment feedback based on sentiment analysis to help users understand the emotional impact of their social media content.**
+- **Sentiment Feedback**: Provide sentiment feedback based on sentiment analysis to help users understand the emotional impact of their social media content.

 ## Usage

 The sentiment analysis app is for everyone who wants to understand and monitor their feelings in real-time.
 This app is also for anyone seeking advice on managing their emotions or mood and preventing the development of negative habits.

-# Dependencies
+## Dependencies

 The development of this project has been supported by the following essential libraries and tools: